 Unfortunately, we don’t have a secret playbook on infallible strategies for developing and sustaining company culture to share (we sure wish we did!).
 Which initiatives will be the most effective depends entirely on the type of culture that exists at your company.

-The next step is equally (if not more) important because it serves to cultivate company culture and keep it from fizzling out: implementing ongoing measures of employee recognition and appreciation.
+The next step is equally (if not more) important because it serves to cultivate company culture and keep it from fizzling out: implementing ongoing measures of employee recognition and appreciation, like employee recognition gifts.
 It’s a well-known fact that employees are more engaged when they feel like they are valued, and their successes aren’t going unnoticed.
 Consequently, productivity and efficiency levels rise, and your business is better equipped to meet its goals.

 As is the case with all aspects of internal marketing, company swag is only guaranteed to produce results when it’s done right.
-Before you start ordering promotional products, here are three tips for building and designing an excellent swag deck:
+Before you start ordering promotional products, here are three tips for building and designing effective gift ideas for employees:

 1. Be Personal